wallacegibbon/simple-keyboard-remapper/README.md

 # Simple Keyboard Remapper

-This project is modified/simplified from The Janus Key project.
+This project is originally modified/simplified from The Janus Key project:
 	<https://github.com/pietroiusti/janus-key>

 Some features (which are unnecessary for a pure Emacs users) are removed to keep the code super simple.

+And the `libevdev` dependency is removed, we use `uinput` directly.

 ## Introduction